openethereum/openethereum.github.io/Validator-Set-Tutorial-4.md

 2018-09-30 19:21:35  Imported #1004 0xd043…f833 (0 txs, 0.00 Mgas, 0 ms, 0.57 KiB)
 ```

 Having a look at the block time, it went from every 5sec to every 10sec.
-This is expected as `Node0` misses his turn and does not issue any block anymore.
+This is expected as `Node0` misses his turn and does not issue blocks anymore.

 In the same time, having a look at `Node1`'s console output shows the following: